 Subject Guides from other disciplines can be a useful source of ideas and information.
 Some focus on a topic such as newspapers as well as others that are more subject specific e.g. Business, Medicine economics etc. A full list of subject guides is available on the university website.
 You can also contact the Academic Support Librarian for different subject areas if you would like more support or to discuss the content of these guides.

 We'd love to hear any suggestions you have for this or any of our other EDI focused content.
 If you know of books, articles, videos or podcasts you think we should add to our guides, let us know!
 You can contribute to our Padlet here.

 If you'd like to speak to us directly about anything mentioned in this toolkit or you'd like to be involved in helping us review or test future resources before they go live, you can find the Academic Support Librarian for your subject area via the links on this page:

-Alternatively you can email our team using the ASL mailing list, where one of our colleagues from the EDI working group will get back to you:
+Alternatively you can email our team using the following link which will direct your call to our Unidesk mailbox.
+One of our colleagues from the EDI working group will pick up the call from there and get back to you: